JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/configuring-remote-python-interpreter/index.md

 To run it click the **play** button, wait until everything is launched, and then click the link to open it in the default browser.
 That’s it, we configured a set of services to run under Docker Compose, integrated into the IDE’s tooling, then successfully launched our app.

 ## WSL
-the last way to configure a remote interpreter in PyCharm is using the Windows subsystem for Linux - WSL.
+The last way to configure a remote interpreter in PyCharm is using the Windows subsystem for Linux - WSL.
 This is available for Windows users-only.

 First, you need to do some prep from your side.
 Make sure you have Python installed on your computer and install the Windows Subsystem for Linux and initialize your Linux distribution.
 You also need to ensure that you have *rsync* installed.